nus-cs2103-AY2223S1/tp/docs/team/russelldash332.md

 * **New Feature**:
   * Add student command - A feature to add a student to FypManager along with the particular details.
-    * Rationale: Professors as users can add a student along with his/her FYP details.
-    * Highlights: This command is a foundation of what constitutes a `Student`: student name, project name, student ID, etc.

 * **Code contributed**: I personally contributed around 3 KLoC to FypManager, the RepoSense link can be found [here](https://nus-cs2103-ay2223s1.github.io/tp-dashboard/?search=RussellDash332).